Reddit Squashed QAnon by Accident

 Read: Reddit is done pretending The Donald is fine

 “When we ban a community, the first thing that happens is a bunch of copycats appear,” Slowe said.
 “It’s probably five minutes between us banning [The Great Awakening] and The Great Awakening 2 getting created.”
 Reddit quickly takes down such copycat groups, but more importantly, for several weeks after any major punitive action, Slowe’s team will monitor the site for more subtle attempts to regenerate toxic spaces, paying attention to who is creating new communities and who joins them.
 (Reddit has about 430 million active users, so some of this is automated.
 The company declined to provide more details about the monitoring process, citing security concerns.)
-When someone does start a suspiciously similar page, Reddit doesn’t have to wait for them to defy any policies against violence or doxxing or harassment.
+When someone does start a suspiciously similar page, Reddit doesn’t have to wait for them to defy any policies against violence or doxing or harassment.
 The new subreddit just gets removed for ban evasion on the spot.

-Reddit also has a powerful sitewide norm—what Slowe referred to as a “hard line”—against doxxing, a fundamental QAnon tenet.
+Reddit also has a powerful sitewide norm—what Slowe referred to as a “hard line”—against doxing, a fundamental QAnon tenet.
 Because the site was founded as a place for pseudonymous and anonymous discussion, this is one of its core values.
 “The kinds of behaviors QAnon promotes are kinds of behavior that Reddit polices pretty closely,” Grimmelmann said.
-“Doxxing in particular is something that is a huge no for Reddit and is not as high up on the priority list for other platforms.”
+“Doxing in particular is something that is a huge no for Reddit and is not as high up on the priority list for other platforms.”

 The tale of how Reddit squashed QAnon seems like it must hold a tangible lesson for the rest of the social web, but the internet is messier than that.
 The particularities of Reddit, its culture, and the timing of its QAnon purge cannot be replicated by other companies.
 QAnon has found fertile ground on even more mainstream sites than Reddit.
 It simply doesn’t need the platform anymore.